 MEDI-EXFOILATING FOOT BATH

-A PAIN CREAM THAT IS FDA APPROVED which leaves our clients feeling even more amazed.
-Real Time Pain Relief
+AN ALL NATURAL PAIN FORMULA THAT IS FDA APPROVED which leaves our clients feeling even more amazed.
+George Forman Real Time Pain Relief

 PROVEN RESULTS SEEN WITH THESE SOLUTIONS